actualbudget/actual-server/README.md

 > [!IMPORTANT]
-> This repository was merged into [actualbudget/actual](https://github.com/actualbudget/actual/tree/master/packages/sync-server) in February 2025 and has been placed in a readonly state.
-For more information please visit our [Discord](https://discord.com/invite/pRYNYr4W5A).
+> This repository will be merged into [actualbudget/actual](https://github.com/actualbudget/actual/tree/master/packages/sync-server) in February 2025 and placed in a readonly state.
+For more information please see our [Docs](https://actualbudget.org/docs/actual-server-repo-move) or our [Discord](https://discord.com/invite/pRYNYr4W5A).

----

 This is the main project to run [Actual](https://github.com/actualbudget/actual), a local-first personal finance tool.
 It comes with the latest version of Actual, and a server to persist changes and make data available across all devices.